Exchord/Baten-Kaitos-Origins-Damage-Calculator/README.md

 - Temporary boost
 - Combo

-The following data is not read from Dolphin:
+These are not read from Dolphin:
-- Pre-equipped magnus
+- Equipped magnus
 - Down
 - Status
 - Armor durability